rodrigocipriani/es2x/README.md

-# es2x
+# es2x - Ecma Script 2xxx
-Ecma Script Helpers, Tools, Components, etc.
+Javascript Helpers, Tools, Components, etc.

 ## TODOs

+- Create How to use in README
-- Publicar no npm
+- ...